Trademark Classifications: Everything You Need to Know

 Meat, fish, poultry, and game; meat extracts; preserved, dried and cooked fruits and vegetables; jellies and jams; eggs, milk, and milk products; edible oils and fats; salad dressings; and preserves.

 If you need help with your Trademark Classifications, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.